fatemeshafiee/oai-cn5g-nwdaf/components/oai-nwdaf-nbi-ml/README.md

 - NWDAF Engine ADS [**Engine ADS**]
 - NWDAF Southbound Interface [**SBI**]

-Each has its own repository: this repository (`NBI Ml`) is meant for NWDAF Ml Model Provision Service API.
+Each has its own component: this component (`NBI Ml`) is meant for NWDAF Ml Model Provision Service API.

 ## Generation